strikles/strikles.github.io/README.md

 Owner of [Bar Capela](https://www.facebook.com/acapelabar/):

-0. Pedro Silva - acts like so many others under the moniker **"No Love Lost"**.
-If you say that there is no love lost between two people or groups or there is little love lost between them, you mean that they do not like each other at all.
-There was no love lost between the two men.
+0. Pedro Silva - like so many other Portuguese DJ's who engage in Cybertorture acts under the moniker **"No Love Lost"**. **_If you say that there is no love lost between two people or groups or there is little love lost between them, you mean that they do not like each other at all.
+There was no love lost between the two men._**

 The previous Former Colégio Militar students act in criminal association with several others such as: